Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Final Data Structure Without The Oracle

-For the rebuild algorithms, our idea is to find a set of good concatenations such that after each batch deletion, only a small amount of these concatenations need to be recomputed.
-Whenever a layer $i$ is rebuilt, for each hop level $j$ and vertex pair $(s, t) \in \ver ^ 2$, we perform an additional routine to cover the possible concatenations of some path $\Pi_{i_0}[s, v, j_0]$ ($(v, j_0) \in \ver \times [0, j]$) from layer $i_0 \in [0, i]$, and some path $\Pi_{i_1}[v, t, j_1]$ ($(t, j_1) \in \ver \times [0, j]$) from layer $i_1 \in [0, i]$, and we keep track of the congestion caused by these concatenations and remove congested vertices in a similar fashion as the algorithms before.
-We adopt the randomization technique from Gutenberg and Wilff-Nilsen's paper.
+For the preprocessing algorithms, our idea is to find a set of good concatenations such that after each batch deletion, only a small amount of these concatenations need to be recomputed.
+Whenever a layer $i$ is preprocessed, we first obtain $O_i$ and $\Pi_i[*, *, *]$ in the same way as in \cref{alg:newpreprocessing}.
+Then for each hop level $j$ and pair of vertices $(s, t) \in \ver ^ 2$, we perform an additional routine to cover the possible concatenations of some path $\Pi_{i_0}[s, v, j_0]$ ($(v, j_0) \in \ver \times [0, j]$) from layer $i_0 \in [i, L]$, and some path $\Pi_{i_1}[v, t, j_1]$ ($(t, j_1) \in \ver \times [0, j]$) from layer $i_1 \in [i, L]$, and we keep track of the congestion caused by these concatenations and remove \emph{additional congested vertices} in a similar fashion as the algorithms before.
+We adopt the randomization technique from Gutenberg and Wulff-Nilsen's paper.
 We go through the centers in $C_i$ in a uniformly random order.
-For every center, we use Lemma \ref{lemma:concat} to cover the concatenations involving that center avoiding the set of congested vertices stored in the set $\overline{O}_i$, and then we compute the congestion increase on the vertices and add the congested vertices to $\overline{O}_i$.
-The final rebuild algorithm is described in Algorithm \ref{alg:finalrebuild}.
+For every center, we use \cref{lemma:concat} to cover the concatenations involving that center avoiding the set of additional congested vertices stored in the set $\overline{O}_i$, and then we compute the congestion increase on the vertices and add the additional congested vertices to $\overline{O}_i$.
+Finally, we let $C_{i - 1}$ be the union of the set $O_i$ of congested vertices and the set $\overline{O}_i$ of additional congestedvertices. \textbf{This preprocessing algorithm is final as for type II candidates we do not need to take extra steps in the preprocessing algorithm.} The algorithm is described in \cref{alg:finalpreprocessing}.